sofianedjerbi/yamlagent/examples/project/.play/project/overview.md

 # Project Overview

-Calc3D is a modern 3D calculator web application built with Flask and Python.
-It provides an interactive web interface for performing mathematical calculations with real-time evaluation and error handling.
+This project is a workflow automation system using playfile.yaml to define TDD-based development tasks.
+It provides structured workflows for feature development, code implementation, and bug fixes through multi-step agent orchestration with architect, coder, tester, debugger, and reviewer agents.